Need fresh thinking?

 The story is clear.
 In massive numbers, consumers are searching for restaurants online.
 And when they find what they’re looking for, they head there.
-Is your restaurant easily found when potential customers search?
+Is your restaurant's online presence easily found when potential customers search?

-There are several reasons why restaurants may choose paid search as part of their marketing mix.
+There are several reasons why restaurants may choose paid search as part of their internet marketing mix.

-In a perfect world, your restaurant’s website is already optimized for maximum organic search.
+In a perfect world, your restaurant’s website design and content are already optimized for maximum web traffic in organic search.

-Those are the basics of a search-ready marketing strategy, but they’re not always enough.
+Those are the basics of a search-ready marketing strategy, but optimization is not always enough.